 You must have your name, address, and phone number (NAP) consistent across the internet.
 Since many medical offices share one main address with unique suite numbers, ensure you have your suite numbers outlined in all listings online to keep your NAP consistent.

 As medical offices move to new buildings or expand, updating directories online to display correct information is a step sometimes missed in the move.
 This can add to the challenge of your patients having trouble finding your practices’ office because Google will display outdated information.

 Data suggests lower load times lead to a drop in overall conversions because a patient will bounce off a slow loading site to find another provider.

 There are plenty of free tools to utilize to consistently monitor your site speed.
-When partnering with an SEO team, this is something that is included within your campaign and monitored for improvements.
+When partnering with a Healthcare SEO team, this is something that is included within your campaign and monitored for improvements.

 A common reason a user leaves a website is that they can’t find what they were looking for.
 When a user visits your medical website, is it user-friendly?
 Is your navigation easy to digest and navigate?